[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 Requirements to Join Pine AI

 🤖 1.
-Proficient in AI Programming
+Proficient in AI-assisted programming

 💻 2.
-Passionate about Hands-on Problem Solving
+Passionate about hands-on problem solving

 • “Talk is cheap, show me the code”